cassiagulley/ToyRobotSimulation/README.md

 ```
 python3 main.py
 ```
-Create

-After this you can execute any of the following commands in the root directory of the project:
+After this, you can execute any of the following commands in the root directory of the project:
 ```
 PLACE X,Y,F
 MOVE